Short-Term Disability (STD) Insurance Plans

 After notifying your supervisor of your leave of absence request, you can report the request to Tristar at 1-844-702-2352 or www.ess-absencetracker.com.

 Returning from Short-Term Disability Leave

-Prior to your return to work, after your leave of absence due to your own serious medical condition, USF requires that you present a Return to Work medical certification confirming your fitness for duty.
-Medical certification should be received no later than 5 days before your scheduled return to work date.
+Prior to your return to work, after your leave of absence due to your own serious medical condition, USF requires that you present a medical certification confirming your fitness for duty.
+Medical certification should be received by Tristar no later than 5 days before your scheduled return to work date.